Unmatched Dominance/C620 He Was Extremely Aggrieved

 "Ah!"

-As Kong Banbi burst forth, he caught sight of Yu Yuan suspended in the air before Ji Ningshuang, his bare skin marred with fresh wounds, and he couldn't help but cry out in shock.
+As Kong Banbi burst forth, he caught sight of Yu Yuan suspended in the air before Ji Ningshuang, his bare skin marred by fresh wounds, and he couldn't help but cry out in shock.

 Wasn't Yu Yuan supposed to be under the protection of their sect?